backupbrew/switchbrew/SPL services.md

 ## IsDevUnit

 No input params.

+Uses [\#GetConfig](#GetConfig "wikilink") internally with id=6.
+Returns true if output from that is 0, or if the SMC returned error 2.

 Returns an u8 flag for whether the system is devunit.
 Output flag is 0 on retail.